JohnHBrock/bandsaw/README.md

 bandsaw
 =======

-A Python module for retrieving and processing [Basis Band](http://www.mybasis.com/) data.
+A Python module for retrieving [Basis Band](http://www.mybasis.com/) data within a date range and storing that data in a CSV file.

 ## Using Bandsaw
 ```